demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. RGB image (32, 32, 3)

  After data augmentation in the first step, I decided to do image normalization, because it helps to reduce the bias.
-Moreover, I tried the dropout (to reduce the variance), it will help to suppress those weak correlation parameters.
+Moreover, I tried the dropout to reduce the variance, it will help to suppress those weak correlation parameters. the dropout probability is 0.5.

 To simplfy my DOE (design of experiments).
 Here is my table: